-Interment-Burial in the ground, entombment, or in the case of cremated remains, inurnment or scattering in a cemetery.
+Interment-Burial in the ground, entombment, or in the case of cremated remains or hydrolyzed human remains, inurnment or scattering in a cemetery.

-INURNMENT-The placing of cremated remains in an urn.
+Inurnment-The placing of cremated remains or hydrolyzed human remains in an urn.

-MAUSOLEUM-A building in which human remains are interred (entombed).
+Mausoleum-A building in which human remains are interred (entombed).

-MEMORIAL SERVICE-A ceremony commemorating the deceased without the body present.
+Memorial Service-A ceremony commemorating the deceased without the body present.

-MEMORIAL SOCIETY-A nonprofit organization that provides information about funerals and disposition but is not part of the State-regulated funeral industry.
+Memorial Society-A nonprofit organization that provides information about funerals and disposition but is not part of the state-regulated funeral industry.
 May also be called a funeral consumer alliance.

-NICHE-A space in a columbarium, mausoleum, or niche wall to hold an urn.
+Niche-A space in a columbarium, mausoleum, or niche wall to hold an urn.

-PRIVATE CEMETERY-A cemetery regulated by the Bureau which is described as a burial park for earth interments or a mausoleum for crypt or vault interments and is owned and operated by a private corporation.
+Private Cemetery-A cemetery regulated by the Bureau which is described as a burial park for earth interments or a mausoleum for crypt or vault interments and is owned and operated by a private corporation.